Kerstin08/Sketch-to-3d-Model/util/dataset_ShapeNet/README.md

 ```
 - make sure to use set --use_shapenet and --shapenet_train_size when using reconstructed Shapenet dataset with [source/map_generation/main.py](../../source/map_generation/main.py)

+## Render evaluation images
 - for the evaluation use the images provided in [data/input/comparison](../../data/input/comparison/) or run [source/render/main.py](../../source/render/main.py)
 The models used in this thesis are listed in [evaluation/evaluation_comparison.txt](evaluation/evaluation_comparison.txt).
 The following command creates input images for the Neural Mesh Renderer as well as this thesis' framework.
+The sketches used for this thesis' framework need to be refined and seeded manually.
 ```
 python source/render/main.py --render_type "kato" --line_gen "True" --input_path "dataset/eval_images/test.ply" -- views "225, 30"
 ```